-I have started writing a new book that will probably be entitled
+I have published a new book that is entitled

-Revealed- a World After Disclosure, which means it will be the third part
+Revealed- a World After Disclosure, which means it is the third part

 of a trilogy.
-I've decided to do the same thing as I did with Rising and Revealed: put up a sample first segment online beforehand.
+I've decided to do the same thing as I did with Rising and Revealed: put up a sample first segment online.
 This

 will hopefully give readers an idea of what the book is about and encourage

-them to purchase the complete book when it become available.
+them to purchase the complete book.
 For those of you

 who have not read the first and second novels, I advise you to do so before

-reading this sample because it is a continuation of the same story and also
+reading this sample or the third novel because it is a continuation of the same story and also

 contains a few spoilers about the first book.
 Roswell